devadvance/circularseekbar/README.md

 ![Screenshot 1](https://lh3.googleusercontent.com/-1JEeXRNfhYc/Ukiy_myxcoI/AAAAAAAAJD0/k8nGDGxfg7k/w281-h500-no/1.png)

 <h2>Documentation</h2>
-In order to use the CircularSeekBar, you need to do two things.
+In order to use the CircularSeekBar, you need to do three things.

-<h3>Add Source Files to Project</h3>
+<h3>1) Add Source Files to Project</h3>

 There are two files you need to include:
 -CircularSeekBar.java